dotnet/docs-maui/docs/user-interface/brushes/solidcolor.md

 ## Solid color brushes

-For convenience, the `Brush` class provides a set of commonly used <xref:Microsoft.Maui.Controls.SolidColorBrush> objects, such as `AliceBlue` and `YellowGreen`.
+For convenience, the <xref:Microsoft.Maui.Controls.Brush> class provides a set of commonly used <xref:Microsoft.Maui.Controls.SolidColorBrush> objects, such as `AliceBlue` and `YellowGreen`.
 The following image shows the color of each predefined brush, its name, and its hexadecimal value:

 :::image type="content" source="media/solidcolor/solidcolorbrushes.png" alt-text="Color table including a color swatch, color name, and hexadecimal value." lightbox="media/solidcolor/solidcolorbrushes-large.png" border="false":::